-- d.
-If the Vice President for Research and Scholarship concludes that Respondent has committed research misconduct, the Vice President for Research and Scholarship, in consultation with the President, the Provost, Human Resources, and the relevant department head or program director, shall also determine the appropriate disciplinary action, up to and including termination.
-The Vice President for Research and Scholarship shall promptly notify Respondent of this decision, which shall be final, subject to a limited right of appeal to the President, as described below. - e.
-Should the procedure followed under this policy find no research misconduct by the Respondent, the party or parties who conducted the initial inquiry or formal investigation shall, as appropriate, undertake a good faith effort to protect or restore the reputation of the Respondent.
-Reasonable efforts will also be taken to protect the standing of the individual(s) who raised the issue of possible research misconduct, unless the inquiry or investigation reveals that such individual(s) acted in bad faith, in which case appropriate disciplinary actions may be taken.
+- k.
+If the RIO or deputy RIO concludes that Respondent has committed Research Misconduct, the RIO or deputy RIO, in consultation with the APRS, AVP of Human Resources, and the relevant dean, department head or program director, shall also determine the appropriate disciplinary action, up to and including termination.
+The RIO or deputy RIO shall promptly notify Respondent of this decision, which shall be final, subject to a limited right of appeal to the President, as described below. - 1.
+Should the procedure followed under this policy find no Research Misconduct by the Respondent, the party or parties who conducted the Inquiry or Investigation shall, as appropriate, undertake a good faith effort to protect or restore the reputation of the Respondent.
+Reasonable efforts will also be taken to protect the standing of the Complainant who raised the issue of possible Research Misconduct, unless the Inquiry or Investigation reveals that such Complainant acted in bad faith, in which case appropriate disciplinary actions may be taken.

-5. Review of Disciplinary Actions by the President

-a.
-If the disciplinary action (see ¶ k.) will result in Respondent's termination, Respondent may appeal the disciplinary action, but not the underlying finding of research misconduct, to the University President.
-Such appeal must be in writing, must state the reasons for appeal, and must be presented to the President within ten (10) days of the date of Respondent's receipt of notice of such disciplinary action.
-Thereafter, the Vice President for Research and Scholarship shall promptly transmit the final investigation report.
-The President shall review the reasons for appeal, the final investigation report, any changes there to made by the Vice President for Research and Scholarship (see ¶ 4(j)) and, if necessary, may seek additional submissions or information from Respondent or the Vice President for Research and Scholarship.
-The President shall notify both Respondent and the Vice President for Research and Scholarship of his or her decision, which shall be the final decision on the part of the institution, but subject to review by the ORI where applicable.
+5. Review of Disciplinary Actions by the Provost and President a.
+The Respondent may appeal the disciplinary action on grounds of process or procedure or bias only to the University Provost and President.
+Such appeal must be in writing, must state the reasons for appeal, and must be presented to the Provost and President within ten (10) business days of the date of Respondent's receipt of notice of such disciplinary action.
+Thereafter, the RIO or deputy RIO shall promptly transmit the final Investigation report.
+The President and Provost shall review the reasons for appeal, the final Investigation report, any changes thereto made by the RIO or deputy RIO (see ¶ 4(j)) and, if necessary, may seek additional submissions or information from Respondent or the RIO or deputy RIO.
+The President shall notify both Respondent and the RIO or deputy RIO of his or her decision, which shall be the final decision on the part of the institution, subject to review by the ORI where applicable.